mrlt8/docker-wyze-bridge/README.md

 - New: Optional basic auth for WebUI with `WEB_AUTH=True` #612 Thanks @yeahme49!
   - Note: this will only protect the WebUI.
 API and snapshot endpoints are unprotected at this time.
+  - Will use your wyze email/password for auth by default.
+  - Use `WEB_USERNAME` and/or `WEB_PASSWORD` to customize the authentication.
 - New: API endpoints and MQTT topic to send commands to the camera.
   - See the [Camera Control](#camera-control) section for more info.
 - Updated: Wyze app and iOS version for the Web API